Date Published: 11 Feb 2013 – Classic Rock Radio UK

 01.)
 Barbarian – Vintage IBM-PC Computer Game (1987)

 Being a BIG fan of artist Roger Dean, and Yes, I picked this up at a local retail store years ago, because the cover artwork is almost the same as, Steve Howe’s Not Necessarily Acoustic CD.
 Close enough, in this case, is a good thing.
 The game wasn’t selling for a ton of cash, so I grabbed it and figured the item would look cool on a shelf someplace in the homestead.
 A conversation piece if not anything else.
-I imagine if placed on e-Bay today, that I might even get a pretty penny for it.
+I imagine if placed on e-Bay today, I might even get a pretty penny for it.
 I consider it Roger Dean memorabilia.
 A part of Mr. Dean’s long and outstanding career in the World of art.

 I never actually played the video game.
 Sat unopened on a shelf in a closet all this time.
 Was dusting/cleaning up when I recently spotted it.